-Now that I live in Florida and the mosquitoes are practically feasting on me every day, this is a question that I ponder now more than ever.
+Now that I live in Florida and the mosquitoes are practically feasting on me every day, why these pests' bites itch is a question that I ponder now more than ever.

 First of all, only female mosquitoes bite.
 Furthermore, when a female mosquito bites you, she is actually not biting you at all.
 What happens is this: Her large needle-like mouth part, called a proboscis, probes your skin when she lands on you looking for a blood vessel.
 When she finds one, she sucks out some blood, leaving behind a little of her saliva, which acts as an anticoagulant as she is sucking up your blood and allows her to feast more efficiently.
 Our body has a natural immune response to the foreign mosquito saliva and creates histamines, thereby causing the skin around the bite to itch.

 A mosquito bite doesn't always itch right away.
 Sometimes it can take a couple of hours to notice you've been bitten.
 Interestingly, some people have been bitten so much that they have developed an immunity to the bug bites — meaning they have no reaction at all.
 (I would think with the bites covering most of my body most of the time, I would be one of those people; not so, not so...)

 Mosquito bites that itch, though annoying, are actually a good thing, because without them, we may not even know that we've been bitten.
 Why do we need to know that we've been bitten, you may ask?
 Because mosquitoes can carry malaria, encephalitis and West Nile virus.
 Only the itch might tip us off to a potential cause should we come down with one of those conditions.